Chart Color Schemes

 Health performance in Ainslie is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Ainslie faces significant health challenges, with common health conditions somewhat prevalent across both younger and older age cohorts.
-The rate of private health cover is exceptionally high at approximately 63% of the total population (3,395 people), compared to the national average of 55.3%.
+Ainslie faces significant health challenges, with common health conditions prevalent across both younger and older age cohorts.
+The rate of private health cover is exceptionally high at approximately 63% of the total population (3,399 people), compared to the national average of 55.3%.

-The most common medical conditions in the area are mental health issues and asthma, impacting 11.1% and 8.3% of residents respectively.
-64.5% of residents declare themselves completely clear of medical ailments, compared to 70.8% across Australian Capital Territory.
-As of 2021, 21.5% of residents are aged 65 and over (1,153 people), which is higher than the 11.4% in Australian Capital Territory.
+The most common medical conditions in the area are mental health issues and asthma, impacting 11.1 and 8.3% of residents respectively.
+Sixty-four point five percent of residents declared themselves completely clear of medical ailments, compared to 70.8% across Australian Capital Territory.
+Twenty-one point five percent of residents are aged 65 and over (1,154 people), which is higher than the 11.4% in Australian Capital Territory.
 Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health